critical-path/py-list-html-translator/README.md

 pip3 install py-list-html-translator-1.0.0.tar.gz
 ```

-If we encounter any errors during installation, then we will try again, this time prefacing all commands with "sudo."
+If we encounter any errors during installation, then we will try again, this time prefacing our commands with "sudo."

 ```
 sudo python3 setup.py build sdist